kbroman/blog/content/post/2013-04-11-use-meaningful-urls.md

 And while I have your attention, note that the title of your web page shows up on Google (and at the top of the browser).

-It's nice to see others make use of my html code, but you shouldn't [leave my name in the title of your publication page](http://darwin.cwru.edu/~iyengar/publications.html).
+It's nice to see others make use of my html code, but you shouldn't leave my name in the title of your publication page.

-Put the important words first (not like the title for my "[official page](http://www.biostat.wisc.edu/People/faculty/broman.htm)"), and perhaps nothing else.
-For example, the title [shouldn't include "Drupal"](http://www.pophealth.wisc.edu/faculty/palta).
+Put the important words first, and perhaps nothing else.
+For example, the title shouldn't include "Drupal".

 _Update_: Read this: "[URLs are for People, not Computers](http://www.not-implemented.com/urls-are-for-people-not-computers/)"